Georgia Eviction Notices

 At this point the landlord may only cancel the agreement if it has been at least the second (2nd) occurrence in the last 12 months of late rent.

 If Tenant DOES File the Answer – If the tenant files an Answer then a court hearing will usually be scheduled for the following week.
 Both parties will be required to attend and bring any information about the tenancy that they feel will help them in front of the judge.

-If Tenant DOES NOT File the Answer – The landlord may use file the Default Writ of Possession Online or use the PDF Forms and file in-person Default Writ of Possession (for non-payment of rent) or Default Writ of Possession (for all other violations)
+If Tenant DOES NOT File the Answer – The landlord may use file the Default Writ of Possession Online or use the PDF Forms and file in-person Application and Order for Default Writ or Dispossessory Default Writ Tack & Mail.